kipyegonrotich/yoloip4/README.md

-# 🛒 Yolo E-commerce Platform: Containerization + Automated Deployment
+# Docker, Ansible and Vagrant: Containerization and Automated Deployment

 This project containerizes and automates the deployment of an e-commerce platform called **Yolo**, consisting of: